andresgbecerra/co-induction-anguar/YDKJSY:Get started/Chapter 1: What is JS?/README.md

 ***

 **Backwards & Forwards**
-- Backwards compatibility means that once something is ac- cepted as valid JS, there will not be a future change to the language that causes that code to become invalid JS.
+- Backwards compatibility means that once something is accepted as valid JS, there will not be a future change to the language that causes that code to become invalid JS.
 - Forwards-compatible means that including a new addition to the language in a program would not cause that program to break if it were run in an older JS engine.
   > JS is not forwards-compatible